British-Columbia/Legislative-Assembly/Bills/1st Parliament/Bill No. 5 | Provincial Health Services Authority Act.md

 #### Medical Services Curricula

-25. The Provincial Health Services Authority shall create curriculum for each medical license it creates, and ensure such curricula are taught to individuals seeking a medical license.
+25. The Provincial Health Services Authority shall create a curriculum for each medical license it creates, and ensure such curricula are taught to individuals seeking a medical license.

 <div align="center">